coredns/rfc/20210530-acme-zhiwei.md

 ## Questions and Discussion Topics

-1. How do I configure the workers to look for the master?
+1. How should I configure the workers to look for the master?
 When the certificate is renewed, how does the master know where the workers are and how to send the certificate to them?
+I am aware that this is an issue later on when we implement the clustered environment and hence not urgent yet.
+2. Where should I store the certificate and public-private key pair?
-2. Any idea about certificate renewal?
+3. Any idea about certificate renewal?
 The previous RFC mentioned changing the `reload` plugin to watch the expiration of the CERT RR.
-3. How do you test the plugins you write?
-I am aware that you have to run `go generate && go build` after editing `plugin.cfg`.
-I also noticed that each plugin repository does not have a `go.mod` file.
-Do you create a folder for the plugin in the coredns repository and then build it?
+4. Should I create a new plugin or modify the tls plugin?
+I would recommend modifying the TLS plugin instead since the parser for `tls` keyword exists inside the `tls` plugin.
+5. Do I need to add the cache feature for workers or is it something already included in the TLS plugin?
+6. Do coredns have a domain for testing and development?
+I have to try using ACME with a CA.